 Breast milk is made “on demand”.
 As long as milk is taken from the breasts (by a baby or a pump) more milk will be made in the breast to replace it.

 - A full breast has slower milk production.
 As soon as a breast is full it sends a message to the breast or “milk making factory” to slow production.

 - An empty breast has faster milk production.
 As soon as a breast is empty, the milk factory speeds up production.

 It follows that MORE BREASTFEEDS equal MORE MILK because the more often the breasts are emptied the more milk will be made.
-However, this system depends on effective milk removal through a good latch, good positioning and plenty of frequent feeds.
-If your baby isn’t draining the breasts well, your milk supply will not be fully stimulated.
-A good breast pump can help with breast drainage while you work on improving latch and positioning with the help of a lactation consultant.
+A lactating breast is never truly empty so in practice this means regularly removing or “draining” most of the available milk.
+This process depends on effective milk removal through a good latch (the way baby attaches to the breast), good positioning and plenty of frequent feeds.
+If your baby isn’t emptying or draining the breasts thoroughly, your milk supply will not be fully stimulated.
+A good breast pump can help with milk removal if you are exclusively pumping for your baby or while you work on improving latch and positioning with the help of a lactation consultant.

 How to make more breast milk